abhidg/skillboard/README.md

 # skillboard

-A single page HTML file to discover skills in a small group
+A single page HTML file to discover skills in a small group: https://blog.oxrse.uk/skillboard/